Gross motor development involves much more than just movement, it also leads to an understanding of the social and physical environment.

-What motivates these developments?
-It was thought to be just nature’s job, but it seems that nurture also plays a role as reinforcement.
-It is a combination of a programmed sequence of neural maturation and consistency in daily exercise.
-The neuromuscular maturation is indeed “hard wired” and its pace determines this progression.
-If there is no neuromuscular maturation, then practice will not influence the development at all.
-The motor cortex is one of the first areas of the brain that shows electrical activity but it takes a while for it to fully mature.
+It was thought that motor skills developed naturally, but it seems that nurture also plays a role in their reinforcement.
+In other words, gross motor development needs a combination of a programmed sequence of neural maturation and consistency in daily exercise.
+The motor cortex is one of the first areas of the brain that shows electrical activity, but it takes a while for it to fully mature.
+The neuromuscular maturation is indeed “hard-wired” and its pace determines this progression, but if there is no neuromuscular maturation, then practice will not influence the development at all.